Euroscepticism: 2019 elections

+2024 elections

+In the elections of 2024, 24 EU countries elected at least one member of a Eurosceptic group (European Conservatives and Reformists Group, Patriots for Europe or Europe of Sovereign Nations).
+The three exceptions were Ireland, Malta and Slovenia.

 In EU member states

 Austria

 The Freedom Party of Austria (FPÖ), established in 1956, is a right-wing populist party that mainly attracts support from young people and workers.
 In 1989, it changed its stance over the EU to Euroscepticism.
 It opposed Austria joining the EU in 1994, and opposed the introduction of the euro in 1998.
 The party would like to leave the EU if it threatens to develop into a country, or if Turkey joins.
 The FPÖ received 20–27% of the national vote in the 1990s, and more recently received 18% in 2008.
 Following the 2017 Austrian legislative election, it has 51/183 National Council seats, 16/62 Federal Council seats, and 4/19 European Parliament seats.

 The Bündnis Zukunft Österreich (BZÖ), established in 2005, is a socially conservative party that has always held Eurosceptic elements.
 In 2011 the party openly supported leaving the eurozone, and in 2012 it announced that it supported a full withdrawal from the European Union.
 The party has also called upon a referendum on the Lisbon Treaty.
-In polls it currently receives around 10–15%, although in one state it did receive 45% of the vote in 2009.
+In polls it generally received around 10–15%, although in one state it did receive 45% of the vote in 2009.
 Since the 2017 election, it has 0/183 National Council seats, 0/62 Federal Council seats, and 0/19 European Parliament seats.